How to Remove Static From Vinyl Records

 Anti-Static Inner Sleeves

-The anti-static record inner sleeves are the best solution to keep your record away from building static on it.
+The anti-static record inner sleeves are the best solution to resolve static build-up on records.

 I have used these and I have seen a noticeable difference in the sound.

-Mostly, we use paper sleeves to store the record but as I already told you, vinyl records are made from PVC so it will react with paper sleeves or air inside your sleeves which creates static.
+Mostly, we use paper sleeves to store the record but as I already told you, vinyl records are made from PVC so it also interacts with paper sleeves and air inside it which creates static.

 So, what I recommend is, that you can put the records inside anti-static inner sleeves and then put the record in the paper sleeves.
 This will solve the problem of static on records.